perfsonar/perfsonar-dev-tools/README.md

 Currently, these hooks do the following:

- * Abort commits on branches that have been closed to new commits
+ * Abort commits on branches that have been closed to new commits if the file `BRANCH-CLOSED` is present in the root directory of the repository.
+Note that this can by bypassed locally, but the perfSONAR GitHub repository will enforce closings if configured to do so.

 # Installation